 To support your members’ needs throughout their careers, your career center should be an ongoing source of engagement and help for your members.
 A key to supporting the member journey is making sure you have the right career center technology in place to enhance the value your organization provides its members through each phase of their career – from student and early career to retirement.

 With the right technology, you can realize the full potential of your career center.
 YM Careers by Community Brands offers leading solutions in association job boards, career resources, and career events.
-It helps you drive revenue, boost member engagement, and gain insights on prospective members.
+We can help you drive revenue, boost member engagement, and gain insights on prospective members.

-So now that you know it’s time for new software to take your career center to the next level, the next step is to get a sneak peek at the best software provider.
+So now that you know it’s time to take your career center to the next level, the next step is to get a sneak peek at the best software provider.